NRG-IITB/electionviz/README.md

 ## Introduction

 ElectionViz is a Python-based web application designed to provide insightful visualizations of election data.
-The application uses interactive maps and plots to represent election results, making it easier to analyze and understand electoral trends and outcomes across different constituencies/years.
+The application uses interactive maps and plots to represent election results, allowing easy analysis of electoral trends and outcomes across different constituencies/years.

-The application is cross-platform as it does not rely on any OS-specific APIs.
-However, the installation and execution commands provided here are for a Linux-based environment.
+The application was written entirely using Python, and is cross-platform.
+Note that the installation and execution commands provided here are for a Linux-based environment.

 ## Features

 - **Interactive Maps**: Analyze constituency-level results or aggregate trends over the years.
 - **Multiple Data Views**: Explore election data through a rich set of visualizations.
-- **Performance Optimized**: Pre-rendered maps ensure a smooth and responsive user experience.
+- **Performance Optimized**: Server-side pre-rendered maps ensure a smooth and responsive user experience.

 ## Setup and Installation